petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

 > Note: Layout.vue is globally available in VuePress, so you don't need to import it to use it in your other layouts.

+You are likely to need a few more slots in your Layout.vue file to make it work as a base for all your other layouts.
+Just add what you need and name appropriately.